THE WALL STREET JOURNAL

 and benefits of making time for creative expression.

-DIRECTOR OF EDUCATION, TOW-KNIGHT CENTER FOR ENTREPRENEURIAL JOURNALISM AT THE CITY UNIVERISTY OF NEW YORK
+DIRECTOR OF EDUCATION, TOW-KNIGHT CENTER FOR ENTREPRENEURIAL JOURNALISM, CITY UNIVERSITY OF NEW YORK

 Jeremy Caplan is Director of Education for the Tow-Knight Center for Entrepreneurial